DerGuru/The-Resonant/Chapters/00-Prolog-02-It_s_pretending_now.md

 "So if this entity escapes containment," Elyra said slowly, each word measured, "you'll destroy it."

 Marla's jaw tightened.
-"Like you should have done four and a half years ago," she snarled, then her voice became quiet.
-"Since the ritual failed."
+"Like we should have done four and a half years ago," she snarled, then her voice became quiet.
+"During that cursed ritual."

-"Since *I* failed," Elyra corrected, bitter.
-"You weren't even there at the end.
-You left to your bunker.
-I was the one in center.
-I felt those lives go out."
+"When *I* failed," Elyra corrected, bitter. "*You* weren't even there at the end. *You* left to your bunker. *I* was the one in the center. *I* felt those lives go out."

-"No." Marla turned to face her fully now.
-"But I had to take over.
-Build something better than hope and desperation.
-Make sure I would contain what you couldn't."
+"No, I wasn't there."
+Marla turned to face her fully now.
+"But I had to take over afterwards.
+Build something more concrete than hope and desperation."
+She gestured at the containment chamber.
+"Four and a half years of work to make sure, that I can prevent what you couldn't."

 The words hung between them - not cruel, but honest.
 Cold.